a2lix/schemql/README.md

 ```

 Automatically stringify JSON params 'metadata' (by schemQl if enabled)
-and get parsed JSON metadata, as well (if Zod preprocess set rightly)
+and get parsed JSON metadata, as well (if your schema preprocess is set rightly)

 ```typescript
 const firstSession = await schemQl.firstOrThrow({